||As the School was being established in the twentieth

 The change was made when it was discovered that many other schools used this as their motto, and our first Headmaster, Rev. Dudley Clarke, felt strongly that the new school should have a new motto.
 He wanted a motto which no other Australian school had, so he selected a quotation from the words of St Paul in a letter to the Thessalonians, “Hold fast to that which is good”.
 Dudley Clarke translated this quotation into Latin as “Quod Bonum Tenete” and this was accepted by the School Council as the motto for The Peninsula School in January, 1961.

-In our Peninsula School Archives we have Dudley Clarke’s hand written notes on the back of the Minutes of the Building and Development Committee of January, 1961 which read “Hold fast that which is good / Boni Tenex / Bonum Fortiter Tenere”.
-These seem to be his first attempts at translating the chosen motto into Latin.
+In our Peninsula Grammar Archives we have Dudley Clarke’s hand written notes on the back of the Minutes of the Building and Development Committee of January, 1961 which read “Hold fast that which is good / Boni Tenex / Bonum Fortiter Tenere”.
+These appear to be his first attempts at translating the chosen motto into Latin.

 Parents wishing to view the School are invited to contact our Admissions Office, who welcome enquiries at any time and will be happy to arrange personal tours for families.
 Telephone (03) 9788 7753 or email firstname.lastname@example.org.